chalettu/github-pivotal-sync/README.md

 **PROJECT** -> Pivotal Project ID
 **SECRET** -> Github webhook secret
 ### Configure users
-User mapping is done in the conf/users.json file
+User mapping is done in the conf/users.json file  or can be done through environmental variables **USERS** -> JSON array of user mappings.
+See below for format.
 The format of the file looks like this

 ```